facebookresearch/demucs/docs/api.md

 audios = ["1.mp3", "2.ogg", "3.flac"]
 separator.load_audios_to_model(*audios)

-# Load the audios that is specified in the command line:
+# Load the audios that is specified when calling Separator():
 separator.load_audios_setup()
 ```